Belper: History

 Strutt had previously patented his "Derby Rib" for stockings, and the plentiful supply of cotton encouraged the trade of framework knitting which had been carried on in the town and surrounding villages since the middle of the previous century.
 Mechanisation arrived about 1850, but by that time the fashion for stockings for men was disappearing.
 However elaborately patterned stockings, for ladies especially, were coming into vogue, and the output of the Belper "cheveners" was much in demand.

 The construction of the North Midland Railway in 1840 brought further prosperity.
 Belper was the first place in the UK to get gas lighting, at a works erected by the Strutts at Milford.
 Demand was such that in 1850, the Belper Gas and Coke Company was formed, with a works in the present Goods Road.
 Electricity followed in 1922 from the Derby and Nottingham Electrical Power Company's works at Spondon.
 The first telephones came in 1895 from the National Telephone Company.
 The end of the century also brought the motor car, CH218, owned by Mr. James Bakewell of The Elms being possibly the first.

 Belper remained a textile and hosiery centre into the 20th century.
 Meanwhile, other companies were developing: iron founding led to Park Foundry becoming a leader in the solid-fuel central-heating market; Adshead and Ratcliffe had developed Arbolite putty for iron-framed windows; Dalton and Company, which had been producing lubricating oils, developed ways of recovering used engine oil proving useful during the Second World War.
 In 1938, A. B. Williamson had developed a substance for conditioning silk stockings; the introduction of nylon stockings after the Second World War seemed to make it redundant, but mechanics and fitters had discovered its usefulness in cleaning hands and it is still marketed by Deb Group as Swarfega.

-Government
+Governance

-Before 1983 the town gave its name to the Belper constituency, which from 1945 to 1970 was the seat of George Brown, the deputy leader of the Labour Party.
+Administratively, Belper Town Council manages first tier local government services, with Amber Valley Borough and Derbyshire County councils providing successively higher level services.

-Administratively, Belper town council manages first tier local government services, Amber Valley Borough and Derbyshire County councils providing successively higher level services.
+For Westminster elections, the parish is part of the Mid Derbyshire constituency which has been represented by Jonathan Davies (Labour) since 2024.
+Until 1983 the town gave its name to the Belper constituency, which from 1945 to 1970 was the seat of George Brown, the deputy leader of the Labour Party.

 Geography

 Belper is 8 mi north of Derby and is in the valley of the River Derwent.
 The town had a population of 20,548 living in 8,790 households according to the 2001 census.

-As well as Belper itself, the civil parish also includes the communities and hamlets of:
+As well as Belper itself, the civil parish includes the communities and hamlets of: